natemate90/vue-2-nested-transitions-tailwind/README.md

 # Nested Transitions with Vue 2 and Tailwind CSS
 Example how orchestrated (nested) transitions can be used without any external libraries in Vue 2.
+I found little about this on the internet and it takes a while to figure this out.
 Headless UI is only available for Vue 3 but we want this now ;-)

 ## enter-active-class